FortressOS/hakurei/README.md

 </p>

 Hakurei is a tool for running sandboxed graphical applications as dedicated subordinate users on the Linux kernel.
-It also implements [planterette (WIP)](cmd/planterette), a self-contained Android-like package manager with modern security features.
+It implements the application container of [planterette (WIP)](https://git.gensokyo.uk/security/planterette), a self-contained Android-like package manager with modern security features.

 ## NixOS Module usage